-The Model U-1400 detector stores user-programmed parameters on an internally mounted EEPROM and an external EEPROM located in a removable memory module that is included with the detector.
+The Model E-1400 detector stores user-programmed parameters on an internal EEPROM and an external EEPROM memory module connected to the EGMS rack.
 This allows the user to change or relocate detectors and reset the parameters that were programmed for a particular site or detector.
 When a new detector is installed or an existing detector is relocated, an Error message will appear on the LCD.
 The LCD will alternate between Cpy and In.
-This message means that the parameters stored on the internal EEPROM do not match the parameters stored on the external EEPROM module.
+This message means that the parameters stored on the internal EEPROM do not match the parameters stored on the external EEPROM memory module.
 At this point, the user has two choices.
-Pressing the FUNC pushbutton will accept the parameters stored on the internal EEPROM and store them on the external EEPROM module.
-Pressing either the ▲ (UP) or ▼ (DOWN) pushbutton will change the alternating message on the LCD to Cpy and Out.
-Pressing the FUNC pushbutton will accept the parameters stored on the external EEPROM module and store them on the internal EEPROM.
+Pressing the FUNC button will accept the parameters stored on the internal EEPROM and store them on the external EEPROM memory module.
+Pressing either the ▲ (UP) or ▼ (DOWN) button will change the alternating message on the LCD to Cpy and Out.
+Pressing the FUNC button will accept the parameters stored on the external EEPROM memory module and store them on the internal EEPROM.

 Parameters stored on the external EEPROM memory module do not match those stored on the internal EEPROM.
-Pressing the FUNC pushbutton will accept the parameters stored on the internal EEPROM and store them on the external EEPROM memory module, i.e. copy the internal EEPROM parameters to the external EEPROM memory module.
+Pressing the FUNC button will accept the parameters stored on the internal EEPROM and store them on the external EEPROM module, i.e. copy the internal EEPROM parameters to the external EEPROM module.

 Parameters stored on the external EEPROM memory module do not match those stored on the internal EEPROM.
-Pressing the FUNC pushbutton will accept the parameters stored on the external EEPROM memory module and store them on the internal EEPROM, i.e. copy the external EEPROM memory module parameters to the internal EEPROM.
+Pressing the FUNC button will accept the parameters stored on the external EEPROM memory module and store them on the internal EEPROM, i.e. copy the external EEPROM memory module parameters to the internal EEPROM.